stevearc/vim-arduino/README.md

 IDE](https://www.arduino.cc/en/Main/Software) (version 1.5 or newer) and make sure the `arduino` command is in your PATH.

+## Platforms

+vim-arduino should work with no special configuration on Linux and Mac.
+I have not tested on Windows, but have heard that it works via WSL.
+See #4 for discussion.

 ## Configuration

 The docs have detailed information about configuring vim-arduino